hoffmangroup/segway/doc/api.rst

         :param dt: Name of an existing decision tree
         :type dt: str

 Section Classes
 ===============

 Classes to store multiple objects that form one section of the parameter file.
+These are used within the ``InputMaster`` object and need not be defined by the user.

 .. py:class:: InlineSection